kennolot/CTF-pi/4.vulnerable_web_apps/ctfpi4_0/README.md

 ### Objective

-Run `docker compose up --build -d` on Raspberry Pi.
+Run `docker compose up -d` on Raspberry Pi.

 `hostname -I` and enter one of the IPs there into your browser on your main machine(make sure Raspi and main PC are in the same network).